junxit/us-congress-bills-110/bill.md

     >       - **(i)** to the Congress, in writing; and
     >       - **(ii)** to insurers, by causing such notice to be published in the Federal Register.
     >     - **(E)** *Determinations* The Secretary shall make determinations regarding estimated and actual aggregate Federal compensation to be paid promptly after any act of terrorism as may be necessary to comply with this paragraph.
-    >     - **(F)** *Mandatory disclosure for insurance contracts* All policies for property and casualty insurance and group life insurance shall be deemed to contain a provision to the effect that no insurer that has met its applicable insurer deductible and its applicable share of insured losses that exceed its applicable insurer deductible but are not compensated pursuant to paragraph (1), shall be obligated to pay for any portion of excess insured loss.
+    >     - **(F)** *Mandatory disclosure for insurance contracts* All policies for property and casualty insurance and group life insurance shall be deemed to contain a provision to the effect that, in the case of any act of terrorism with respect to which there has been enacted a joint resolution for payment of Federal compensation described in subsection (h)(2), no insurer that has met its applicable insurer deductible and its applicable share of insured losses that exceed its applicable insurer deductible but are not compensated pursuant to paragraph (1), shall be obligated to pay for any portion of excess insured loss.
 Notwithstanding the preceding sentence, insurers shall include a disclosure in their policies detailing the maximum level of Government assistance and the applicable insurer share.
+All policies for property and casualty insurance and group life insurance shall be deemed to contain, and insurers shall be permitted to include in their policies, a provision to the effect that, in the case of insured losses resulting from any act of terrorism with respect to which there has not been enacted a joint resolution for payment of Federal compensation described in subsection (h)(2), no insurer shall be obligated to pay for any portion of any such insured losses that exceeds its applicable insurer deductible.
     >   - **(5)** *Final netting* The Secretary shall have sole discretion to determine the time at which claims relating to any insured loss or act of terrorism shall become final.
     >   - **(6)** *Determinations final* Any determination of the Secretary under this subsection shall be final, unless expressly provided, and shall not be subject to judicial review.
     >   - **(7)** *Insurance marketplace aggregate retention amount* For purposes of paragraph (8), the insurance marketplace aggregate retention amount shall be—